benotar/EquipLease/README.md

 # EquipLease

-This repository contains a simple backend application.
+This repository contains a backend application for managing technology equipment placement contracts.

 ## Description

-This project is a backend application built using:
+EquipLease is a backend service built using:

 - **Backend**: ASP.NET Core
+- **Database**: Azure SQL Database (Code First with EF Core)

-The backend provides a set of RESTful API endpoints.
+The service provides RESTful API endpoints to manage contracts, verify facility space availability, and retrieve contract details.

 ## Features

+### Contract Management
 - **Contract Creation**:
-  - **Endpoint**: Allows users to create new contracts to place equipment in production facilities.
-Parameters such as production facility code, process equipment type code, and number of units are required.
+  - **Endpoint**: Allows users to create new contracts for placing equipment in production facilities.
-  - **Validation**: Checks the available space in the production facility to ensure it can accommodate the specified number of equipment.
+  - **Validation**: Checks the available space in the production facility to ensure it can accommodate the specified equipment.
-  - **Asynchronous Processing**: After creating a contract, launches an asynchronous background process to log the query results without blocking the user's query.
+  - **Asynchronous Processing**: Initiates a background process to log contract details after successful creation.

 - **Get Contracts**:
-  - **Endpoint**: Retrieves the current list of active contracts.
+  - **Endpoint**: Retrieves a list of active contracts.
-  - **Response Details**: Returns information including the name of the production facility, the name of the process equipment, and the number of equipment for each contract.
+  - **Response Details**: Includes facility names, equipment types, and the number of units for each contract.

+### Data Access
+- **Entity Framework Core**:
+  - Leverages EF Core as the ORM for database operations, using the Code First approach.
-- **Business Validation**:
+- **Repository Pattern**:
+  - Implements repository classes for decoupled data access, promoting cleaner and more testable code.
+  - Example: The `ContractRepository` handles contract-specific data operations.
+- **Unit of Work**:
+  - Manages transactions across multiple repository operations, ensuring data consistency.
+  - Centralized through the `IUnitOfWork` interface.

+### Business Logic
-  - **Space Check**: Verifies the available space in the production facility before allowing equipment placement.
+- **Space Validation**: Verifies the facility's available space before processing contract requests.
 Returns an error if there isn’t enough space.

-- **Azure Integration**:
+### Azure Integration
-  - **Database Hosting**: Uses an Azure SQL database to store production facilities, equipment types, and contracts.
+- **Database Hosting**: The application stores production facility, equipment type, and contract data in an Azure SQL Database.
-  - **Service Hosting**: The API is hosted in Azure App Service, providing public access to the endpoints.
+- **Service Hosting**: The API is hosted in Azure App Service, providing public access.

-- **Security**:
-  - **API Key Access**: Utilizes a static API key to securely access the API.
-Requests are validated against this key to prevent unauthorized access.
+### Security
+- **API Key**: Secures access to API endpoints by validating requests with a static API key.

+### Testing
-- **Testing**:
+- **Unit Tests**:
-  - **Unit Tests**: Implements tests for controller methods to ensure correct functionality.
-These tests cover the contract creation and retrieval endpoints, including validation scenarios.
+  - Covers critical API functionality, including contract creation, retrieval, and validation scenarios.

+### Background Processing
-- **Background Processing**:
+- **Asynchronous Queue**:
-  - **Asynchronous Queue**: Implements an asynchronous background processor to handle post-creation tasks, such as logging contract details.
-This processor is powered by Azure Storage Queue and runs through ASP.NET Core BackgroundService.
+  - Implements an Azure Storage Queue and `BackgroundService` for post-contract creation logging.

+### CI/CD Pipeline
 - **GitHub Actions Workflow**:
-  - **Publish 🚀🚀**: This workflow is designed to automate the process of building, testing, publishing, and deploying ASP.NET Core application to Azure App Service.
+  - Automates build, test, and deployment processes to Azure App Service.

-#### This comprehensive set of features allows the service to efficiently manage on-premises technology equipment rental contracts, while ensuring both security and scalability.

 ## Contact
-If you have any questions, create an issue, or contact me using [Instagram](https://www.instagram.com/benotar_) or Telegram (@benotaar).
+If you have any questions, create issue, or contact me using [Instagram](https://www.instagram.com/benotar_) or [Telegram](https://t.me/benotaar).